VISITING LIBRARY SERVICE

 Applications should be returned to the Manager of Community Collaboration, opens a new window, or you may request this service by telephone at 905-727-9494 ext 230.

-FACILITY - Physical Accessibility (The Library is currently impacted by Town's construction project)
+(The Library is currently impacted by the Town's construction project)

 There is a temporary door with ramp access on Church Street.

 The accessible washroom is currently under renovation.
-There is a multi-stall men's washroom in the lobby and two single-use women's washrooms on the second floor.
+There are two single-use washrooms on the second floor.